 The FY Learning Communities Program at Curry College allows you to collaborate with faculty and other FY students both in and out of the classroom as you investigate a theme and complete your required courses.
 You will be asked to challenge yourself as you engage in discussions, lectures, activities and community events throughout the semester.
-This fall we have tweleve distinct Learning Communities available.
+This fall we have six distinct Living Learning Communities available.
 Each is described in more detail below.
-Students who have deposited should complete the FY Learning Community Preference form in CWIS to indicate which communities they are interseted in for the Fall 2013 semester.
+Students who have deposited should complete the FY Learning Community Preference form in CWIS to indicate which communities they are interested in for the Fall 2014 semester.

-Students in these Learning Communities take two or more courses together around a theme.
+Students in these Living Learning Communities take two or more courses together around a theme and also are housed together within the same residence hall to provide for interaction and collaboration both in and outside of the classroom.
 They work with faculty and other students through projects, assignments, and out of class experiences.